-Helen serves on the Finance Committee and the Committee on Ordinances, focusing on improving Providence’s long-term financial health.
+Helen serves on the Finance Committee and the Claims and Pending Suits Committee, focusing on improving Providence’s long-term financial health.
 Helen is also deeply committed to environmental sustainability, and recently championed the Building Energy Reporting Ordinance (BERO), a measure she introduced to put Providence alongside leading municipalities nationally in measuring and reporting the energy use of large buildings.

 Helen has advocated for greater transparency in municipal decision making and called for more rigorous, open opportunities for residents to participate in the city’s planning and development, which will impact neighborhoods for years to come.

 Helen is an associate at Handy Law working primarily on land use matters.
 She was previously a partner at Jursek Dennis and Gagnon, LLP, in Needham, MA.
 She is an active member of St. Martin’s Episcopal Church and serves on the Board of Governors at the Miriam Hospital.
 Prior to her election to the Providence City Council, Helen served on the Providence Zoning Board of Appeals and volunteered at the Crossroads domestic violence shelter and the legal clinic at Mathewson Street Church.
 Helen has also served on the boards of Beth-Israel Deaconess Glover Hospital and Planned Parenthood of Mid-Missouri and Kansas.